 About the Methionine Cycle - Methylation Cycle

 The methionine cycle is one of the center pieces to the methylation pathway.
 It is sometimes called the methyl cycle or also called the methylation cycle although the methionine cycle is really one of many pathways that make up the methylation pathway cycles.
 It is helpful for us to examine all these pathways in conjunction as an interconnection of many different biochemical cycles.
-All of these cycles are inter-dependant on each other.
-The actual way we depict them as independant cycles is purely to help us categorize, visualize and understand them.
+All of these cycles are inter-dependent on each other.
+The actual way we depict them as independent cycles is purely to help us categorize, visualize and understand them.
 They are really all one large cycle.
 A friend of mine likened it to a celtic knot.
 I thought that was very apt.
-Ultimately the body is dependant on these cycles working as a cohesive whole for us to be able to function in a "normal" fashion.
+Ultimately the body is dependent on these cycles working as a cohesive whole for us to be able to function in a "normal" fashion.
 Below, I will talk about methylation from a variety of points of view.
 I will explain what methylation is.
 We will examine the parts of the methylation pathway cycles which will include the methionine cycle, the folate cycle, the transulfuration cycle, the neurotransmitter(BH4) cycle and the urea cycle.
 We will also examine genetic polymorphisms that can cause issues in these cycles.
 After I draw diagrams of each cycle and explain those cycles, I will then create a map of all of the cycles together and how they interact to create the grand Methylation cycle pathway.
 I realize this inforamation is a bit scientific and overwhelming for some.
 When data seems to be a bit scientific, I will begin the topic with short descriptions easy to understand descriptions which will be titled (Easy Peasy in a Nut Shell Explanation).
 When you see that, you will know I am giving a brief easy to understand description of the more complicated sicintific definition which will follow.
 (I am just beginning to put the easy peasy descriptions in, so please be patient.)
 On this page we will examine:

 7. How we can address methylation issues. - Methtionine cycle diagram here and link to folate cycle